moson-mo/pacseek/README.md

 With TAB you can navigate to the package list.
 Use the cursor keys to navigate within the list.
 To install/remove a package, press ENTER.

 The settings form can be opened with CTRL+S.
+To quit pacseek, you can use CTRL+Q, CTRL+C or ESC.

 More detailed information can be found in the [Wiki](https://github.com/moson-mo/pacseek/wiki/)